Pumpkin-Spiced Chocolate Chip Cookies with Brown Butter

 How long does Pumpkin-Spiced Chocolate Chip Cookies with Brown Butter take to make?

 Total time is about 34 minutes (20 min prep + 14 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bakers find this fits a weekend afternoon; chill or store as the recipe directs before serving.

 How do I store leftover Pumpkin-Spiced Chocolate Chip Cookies with Brown Butter?